 Enable the application in UE and/or AF to request the network to provide AI training service.

-Enable a UE to send request/subscription to the core network to request network AI service for AI model training via CP, UP or data framework
+Enable a UE to send request/subscription to the core network to request network AI service for AI model training via e.g. CP, UP

 Enable an AF to send request/subscription to the core network to request network AI service for AI model training.

-Enable the AI service NF to collect data from different sources for AI model training.
+Enable data collection from different sources for AI model training.

-Enable the AI service NF that generates the AI operation results to send the AI service results to AI service consumer.
+Enable 6G CN to send the AI service results to AI service consumer.

 High-level principles for network inference service: